2025 Kuomintang chairmanship election: Candidates

 By January 2025, Sun Chien-ping, a member of the Kuomintang's Central Standing Committee and convenor of the White Civil Justice League, which counterprotested the Sunflower Student Movement, had declared his candidacy.
 Cho Po-yuan announced his candidacy on 16 April 2025.
 Chang Ya-chung entered the election on 22 May 2025.
 After both rounds of the 2025 Taiwanese recall votes passed without any Kuomintang member of the Legislative Yuan losing their seat, incumbent party leader Eric Chu confirmed that he would not seek reelection and called for Taichung mayor Lu Shiow-yen to run.
 In response, Lu stated she had no plans to contest the party leadership.
 Instead, she was focused on mayoral responsibilities, particularly reducing the effect of American tariffs on businesses in Taichung.
 Lo Chih-chiang announced his candidacy for the party leadership on 25 August 2025.
 Lo stated that, if he were elected chairman, he would support Lu's candidacy in the 2028 presidential election, then step down as chair if she were confirmed as the KMT nominee within three months of the 2026 local elections.
 Lo confirmed on 7 September that he had received permission to run in the election, although he had not yet served on the Kuomintang's Central Committee or the Central Advisory Committee, stating that outgoing chair Chu would appoint him to a position on the Central Advisory Committee.
 On 9 September, Hau Lung-pin stated that either he or Jaw Shaw-kong would contest the leadership election.

 Scheduling delays and candidate registration

-The chairmanship election is scheduled for 18 October 2025, with candidate registration originally planned on 4 and 5 September, then later expanded to 1 through 5 September.
+The chairmanship election was scheduled for 18 October 2025, with candidate registration originally planned on 4 and 5 September, then later expanded to 1 through 5 September.
 On 27 August, the Central Standing Committee approved Cheng Cheng-chien's resolution to postpone candidate registration to 15 through 19 September.

 On 18 September 2025, Lo Chih-chiang, Cheng Li-wun, and Cho Po-yuan completed the registration of their candidacies, with Lo and Cheng paying an administrative fee of NT$3 million, alongside a deposit of NT$10 million.
 Hau Lung-pin acquired registration forms on the same day.
 Hau, Chang Ya-chung, and former National Assembly member Tsai Chih-hung formally registered their candidacies on 19 September.